Catroidvania/moregears/README.md

 - drawers

 furnace top/bottom inputs to item slot, furnace sides input to fuel, extracts output from any side

+these blocks also notify neighbors when their inventory changes

 # config options